UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

 ### 1. Sensor Setup and Layout <a name="t1"></a>
 In this project [RadarScenes](https://radar-scenes.com/) dataset is used for validating and generating results.
-The measurements are not synchronized and the sensor layout doesnot have a full 360&deg; coverage.
+The sensors are not synchronized and the sensor layout doesnot have a full 360&deg; coverage.
 Nonetheless the dataset is considered here because it is one of the few datasets publickly available that has raw radar point cloud measurements.
 <br><br>
 ![](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/0_sensor_setups.PNG)